 I wanted the whole sequence to be a loop, repeating itself in a synchronized and realistic way

+So as I was saying, the second video would have potential if and only if I did a lot of compositing.
 I find the environment very interesting and suggestive, I thought about what could be the elements to add and so I decided to put several layers of fog, both on the ground and in the upper part.
 Once this was done, however, the element to be implemented in the following video was missing.
 Since I was working on the flame portals on the collaborative project I thought about using one of these.

 The portal opens out of nowhere and the drone flies in the direction of it, crossing it and then finding itself in the next video.